Holy Man's Rebellion: Initial phase (1901–1910)

 In late April, a large group of chanting militants surrounded the French commissariat at Savannakhet.
 Believing that the French ammunition would turn into frangipani flowers, 150 rebels were slain and an equal number were wounded.
 The insurgents then relocated to the Phou Luong mountains, ceasing their activities until 1905.
 On 30 November 1905, insurgents massacred 41 Loven tribesmen in Ban Nong Bok Kao.
 Renewed French operations forced Ong Keo to surrender; however, he soon fled to Siam only to return to Laos and resume his struggle in the Bolovens Plateau.
 In 1910, Ong Keo was assassinated by French representative Fendler during peace negotiations, Fendler had hidden a pistol under his hat which remained undetected as the head was not searched according to Lao customs.
-Ong Keo's officer Ong Kommandam then assumed command of the rebels before being shot in January 1936.
-Khomadam's death put an end to the rebellion.
+Dauplay tried the same ploy to eliminate Ong Kommandam, but he managed to escape despite being hit by two pistol bullets.
+Ong Keo's officer Ong Kommandam then assumed command of the rebels.

+Exile (1910–1925)

+After Ong Keo's death, his main lieutenant Ong Kommandam was appointed as his successor.
+The situation was difficult and due to a lack of resources and weapons, he had to flee.

+He found refuge in Phou Louan, between Thung Vai and the left bank of the Sekong, and hid there for fifteen years.
+Unable to resume open struggle, he fell into anonymity.
+This period is relatively poorly documented, but we do know that Ong Kommandam did not remain inactive.
+In particular, he extended his relations with the Lao Theung tribes.
+He called on them not to submit and to no longer pay taxes, despite the defeat.

+It was only through leaflets distributed in the region in 1925 that the French administration became aware of the danger posed by Ong Kommandam.
+The rebel leader's slogan was: "in two years there will be no more French people"; words which show that the threat remains and that it is more belligerent than ever.